Dimitar Evtimov: Accrington Stanley

 On 19 January 2019, Evtimov signed an 18-month contract with EFL League One club Accrington Stanley.
 He was signed by manager John Coleman after loanee goalkeeper Connor Ripley was recalled by Middlesbrough.
 He made his debut the same day, replacing Luke Armstrong in the 83rd minute of the club's 1–0 defeat at Charlton Athletic after Jonny Maxted was sent off; after the match he said he was "gutted" to concede the only goal of the game from the penalty spot in the third minute of stoppage-time.
 On 5 March, he was sent off after he tossed a bottle thrown by a Blackpool fan back into the crowd.
 He was sent off for the second time in his Stanley career on 20 April after giving away two penalties in a 3–0 defeat to Luton Town at the Crown Ground.
 He was one of five players released by the club at the end of the 2019–20 season.

 CSKA Sofia

 On 17 July 2020, Evtimov returned to Bulgaria, signing for First League side CSKA Sofia, a club he supported growing up.
 He was a back-up to Brazilian goalkeeper Gustavo Busatto and played only seven games during the 2020–21 season.
 He won a Bulgarian Cup winners' medal after being an unused substitute in the 2021 cup final win over Arda Kardzhali at the Vasil Levski National Stadium.
+He featured twelve times in the 2021–22 season and played six games in the 2022–23 campaign.
+He featured three times in the 2023–24 campaign.
+He joined Cypriot First Division club Karmiotissa on loan for the 2024–25 season.
+He was released by CSKA at the end of the 2024–25 campaign.

+Botev Vratsa

+On 27 January 2025, Evtimov joined Botev Vratsa on loan until the end of the 2024–25 season.
+He played 20 games for the Green Lions, keeping a clean sheet in the promotion/relegation play-off win over Pirin Blagoevgrad.
+On 18 June 2025, he joined the club on a two-year contract.